-Computer Science: Java
+Computer Science 1

-In Computer Science: Java students will explore the basic and intermediate systems for how computers process information.
-Computer programming will be covered in three different computer language environments: Scratch, Jeroo, and Java.
-The skills and knowledge covered in this class will directly prepare students for AP Computer Science A as well as be easily transferable as students learn other computational languages in the future.
+In Computer Science I, students will explore the basic and intermediate systems for how computers process information.
+Computer programming will be covered by a sampling of different languages and environments: Jeroo, Java, Python, HTML/CSS, and JavaScript.
+While Computer Science 1 will explore a variety of languages, it will lean harder and more specifically into JavaScript.
+Using the ProcessingJS library students will experiment with the visual nature of computer programming, and problem solving all while learning the foundational structures of Computer Science.
+The skills and knowledge covered in this class will prepare students for AP Computer Science A, as well as be easily transferable as students learn other computational languages in their future.